Camillaneri/Do_not_Panic/README.md

  <h2 id="twelve">The Future - A Futuristic Melting Pot</h2>

  <h3>Background</h3>
  <p>What’s more futuristic than the temporal end of the Universe itself?
-Easy, Milliways! </p>
+Easy, Milliways!</p>
 <p>As explained in ‘’Hitchhikers Guide for the galaxy’’, Milliways is a restaurant placed just a millisecond before the end of everything.
-As we know it, it offers just before the dessert a first-row seat for the Gnab Gib, the ultimate fate of the universe, consisting of a Big Bang in reverse. </p>
-<p>The restaurant building resembles a giant glittering starfish and is described as an intergalactic diner, situated at the end of time and matter: it has some of the most extravagant décor ever seen and serves a particularly good Pan Galactic Gargle Blaster. </p>
+As we know it, it offers just before the dessert a first-row seat for the Gnab Gib, the ultimate fate of the universe, consisting of a Big Bang in reverse.
+The restaurant building resembles a giant glittering starfish and is described as an intergalactic diner, situated at the end of time and matter: it has some of the most extravagant décors ever seen and serves a particularly good Pan Galactic Gargle Blaster. </p>

 <h3>Layout</h3>